-Though I generally find sable to be in the same rather drab class as mink, a “brown paper bag” fur, so to speak, this is a marvelous use of it.
+Though I generally find sable to be in the same rather drab class as mink, a “brown paper bag” fur, so to speak, this is an excellent use of it.

-As alluded to to the opening, it reminds me of Dietrich’s fur trimmed coat from the train sequence in Shanghai Express, right down to the pose she strikes wearing it.
+As alluded to the opening, it reminds me of Dietrich’s fur-trimmed coat from the train sequence in Shanghai Express, right down to the pose she strikes wearing it.

-While the cinematography isn’t quite the equal of the pitch perfect frames (very appropriately) lavished on Marlene Dietrich, the sequence frames Genevieve Tobin from the waist up and keeps the large collar well in view much of the time.
+While the cinematography isn’t quite the equal of the pitch-perfect frames (very appropriately) lavished on Marlene Dietrich, the sequence frames Genevieve Tobin from the waist up.
+It keeps the large collar well in view much of the time.
 Sadly they did feel the need to cut to shots of Douglas Fairbanks Jr. throughout.

-In another callback to the last update, this film features a “blink-and-you’ll-miss-it” fox too; this silver fox wrap that Agnes wears as she returns home and then immediately removes.
-Sad, looked to be quite nice.
+In another callback to the last update, this film features a “blink-and-you’ll-miss-it” fox, too; Agnes wears this silver fox wrap as she returns home and then immediately removes it.
+Sad, it looked to be quite lovely.

-Agnes makes the final split with Joe in this short haired fur coat that’s not mink and I’m not sure I really care what it is, but obligatory inclusion is obligatory.
-He fell in love with the sable and divorced this… can’t say I blame him.
+Agnes makes the final split with Joe in this short-haired fur coat that’s not mink, and I’m not sure I really care what it is, but obligatory inclusion is obligatory.
+He fell in love with the sable and divorced this… I can’t say I blame him.

-Talk about obligatory… Colleen Moore appears at the end in this dreadful fur trimmed coat as she talks Joe down from suicide.
-Again Joe, I wouldn’ta blamed you…
+Talk about obligatory… Colleen Moore appears at the end in this dreadful fur-trimmed coat as she talks Joe down from suicide.
+Again, Joe, I wouldn’t blame you…

-The sable is the showpiece here, and though not quite up to the standards of Shanghai Express, it is an amazing fur and is well filmed with 3+ minutes of screen time.
+The sable is the showpiece here, and though not entirely up to the standards of Shanghai Express, it is a fabulous fur and is well filmed with 3+ minutes of screen time.
 Goes to show that if you’re going to with something like a sable, go big or go home.
 The additional red fox is a solid “value add” to the film in both quality and runtime, adding a good 4 minutes to the total, bringing the ratio to a rare 20%.
-The remainder are what they are, as I sometimes remind myself that some people actually find drab, conservative short haired furs quite fashionable.
-Hopefully there’s a pill for that someday…
+The remainder is what they are, as I sometimes remind myself that some people actually find drab, conservative short-haired furs quite fashionable.

 Fur Runtime: approx 15 minutes